Environmental Management

 • Notes:

 • Fuel consumption, electricity consumption, and GHG emissions are calculated based on the Act on Promotion of Global Warming Countermeasures.
-From FY2022, fuel consumption and GHG emissions are calculated taking into account electricity sold and heat sold.
-GHG emissions from the consumption of electricity are calculated using emission factors by operator.
+Fuel consumption and GHG emissions are calculated taking into account electricity sold and heat sold.
+GHG emissions from electricity use were calculated using the emissions factors by electricity supplier.

 • GHG emissions associated with “Category 11: use of sold products” are calculated based on the latest petroleum product sales volumes.